 GDPR Policy and Procedure Development

-The General Data Protection Regulation (GDPR) is the biggest change to data protection law in a generation.
+The General Data Protection Regulation (GDPR) has been the biggest change to data protection law in a generation.

-If your business isn’t prepared, you’re leaving yourself open to enforcement action that can damage both your public reputation and bank balance.
+If your business doesn't comply, you’re leaving yourself open to enforcement action that can damage both your public reputation and bank balance.